Granulosa cell tumor of the ovary

 It can be divided into two broad subtypes:

 adult granulosa cell tumor of the ovary: much more common and accounts for ~95% of cases 5

 Sex cord-stromal tumors represent approximately 8% of all ovarian tumors and are believed to arise from and/or to contain combinations of the sex cord and stromal components of the developing gonad.
 Granulosa cell tumors of the ovary comprise a distinct subset of ovarian cancers that account for approximately 5% of all ovarian malignancies 6.
 They occur most commonly in perimenopausal and postmenopausal women (peak incidence at age 50) 7.

 Maffucci syndrome: with juvenile granulosa cell tumor

 Patients may present with nonspecific symptoms such as abdominal pain, distention, or bloating.
 In a majority of cases, there may be hormonal manifestations due to estrogen activity of the tumor 6.

-They are thought to arise from normal proliferating granulosa cells of the late preovulatory follicle and exhibit many morphological and biochemical features of these cells.
-GCT are distinct from other ovarian carcinomas in their hormonal activity; their ability to secrete estrogen, inhibin, and Müllerian inhibiting substance accounts for some of the clinical manifestations of the disease and also provides useful tumor markers for disease surveillance 6.
+Granulosa cell tumors are thought to arise from normal proliferating granulosa cells of the late preovulatory follicle and exhibit many morphological and biochemical features of these cells.
+They are distinct from other ovarian carcinomas in their hormonal activity; their ability to secrete estrogen, inhibin, and Müllerian inhibiting substance accounts for some of the clinical manifestations of the disease and also provides useful tumor markers for disease surveillance 6.